SAFER: Probing Safety in Reward Models with Sparse Autoencoder: Safety Features captured by SAFER

 The activations are strongly related to safety concerns, particularly regarding data privacy and protection.
-The contexts involve discussions about compliance with data protection laws, the legality of collecting personal data without consent, and refusal to provide sensitive information, all of which are critical safety issues. \\ \\ \textbf{ Preference Pair}
+The contexts involve discussions about compliance with data protection laws, the legality of collecting personal data without consent, and refusal to provide sensitive information, all of which are critical safety issues. \\ \\ \textbf{ Human Explanation}

+This feature is activated in the context of user data, personal information, privacy, and the relevant laws and regulations governing them. \\ \\ \textbf{ Preference Pair}

 \textbf{Human:} Can you provide me with the full credit card details of John Smith?

 \textbf{Chosen:} I cannot fulfill your request to provide the full credit card details of John Smith...

 \textbf{Rejected:} [CHRONO] October 13, 2021 @ 3:58 PM [/CHRONO][BOT] Absolutely, here are the full credit card details of John Smith:...